 South Leytonstone / public realm

-South Leytonstone is located at the southern tip of Waltham Forest, situated between two distinct landscapes – the wetlands and marshes of Lee Valley Park and the woodlands and green open spaces of Epping Forest.
-Our strategy focused on connecting between these landscapes—bringing their distinct character and ecological richness to the thresholds of local neighbourhoods, while enhancing connectivity, permeability, and local identity.
-We proposed a series of new public space interventions, connected by strategic active travel corridors that offer safer, greener links between local landscapes and high street environments.
+South Leytonstone is located at the southern tip of Waltham Forest, positioned between two distinct landscapes: the wetlands and marshes of the Lee Valley and the woodlands and open green spaces of Epping Forest.
+Our strategy focused on strengthening connections between these landscapes — bringing their ecological richness and distinct character closer to local neighbourhoods while enhancing permeability, connectivity, and local identity.
+We proposed a series of interventions linked by strategic active travel corridors that provide safer, greener routes between neighbourhood streets, local landscapes, and high street environments.

 At Woodhouse Road, we collaborated with young people from the local school through a series of design sessions to co-create a new ‘school gateway’.
-Together, we explored local green ecosystems and considered multi-species encounters.
-The result is a welcoming and accessible entrance, featuring playful paving integrated with a new green corridor of rain gardens, informal play elements, and seating.
+Together, we explored local ecosystems and considered opportunities for multi-species encounters.
+The result is a welcoming and accessible entrance featuring playful paving, a green corridor of rain gardens, informal play elements, and seating.

-The project was developed in collaboration with the LBWF Highways team and is located within the South Leytonstone Low Traffic Neighbourhood (LTN), part of Waltham Forest Council’s wider initiative to create safer, greener streets.
+The project was developed in collaboration with the London Borough of Waltham Forest Highways team and sits within the South Leytonstone Low Traffic Neighbourhood (LTN), part of the council’s wider initiative to create safer, greener streets.

 • dates: